Dining Room - Room #5

 Amber Flooring

-Corston (lighting control)
+Corston (lighting controls)

 Cook Construction, Showcase GC